mrWD/ai-prompt-suggester-extension/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please ensure:

+1. Your code follows the existing architecture patterns
+2. You include appropriate error handling
+3. You update the documentation for any new features
+4. You test your changes across different platforms

 ## License